SU-NCS/Intro_to_programming/course-overview.md

 # Week 2:

-This week we will learn logic in order to form conditional tests.
+This week we will learn how to program with logic in order to form conditional tests.
 We'll expand on logic to create loop swhich will run a set of instructions repeatedly until a logical condition is met.
 We'll introduce our adventure game and learn how to code challenges that will help to play the game.

+For our adventure game we need to code Challenges.
+Challenges are presented to the Player by a Creature in an Episode.
+The Challenge is a question and if the Player answers it correctly he or she can advance to the next Episode.
+Along the way the Player can get Treasures and put them into a Knapsack.
+If the Player makes it through all Episodes they win the game.

+In the Activities this week, we write programs that can be run as Challenges inside the game.

 ## Activity 1: Logic Game/Flow control

+In the first activity for this week, we introduce the comparison and logcial operators which can be used to make decisions inside a program which depends on the values in variables.
+These operators rely on the idea of the boolean type, in which there are only two value: TRUE and FALSE.
+Comparison operators can compare the values of two variables with respect to equality \(==, !=, &lt;=, &gt;=, &lt;, &gt;\) and return a boolean value.
+Logical operators \(AND, OR, and NOT\) are used to compare boolean values.

+We'll use Comparison and Logical operators with the "for" loop and the "while" loop to run instructions multiple times.
+The operators will help the code decide when to start and stop a loop.

+We'll do exercises in which we write code that uses the comparison and logical operators as well as the loops.
+We'll also see how the game framework uses the loops to control the flow of the game.
+We'll also learn to write Challenges that can be associated with an Episode in the game.

 ## Activity 2: Functions

 # Week 3:

+This week we'll install python locally on our computers and learn how to get information about the computer in our program space.
+We'll also learn how read files, process data and write data out to files.
+These activities help to understand computer I/O and CPU usage.
+The ability to save data will allow us to create data driven applications.

 ## Activity 1: Objects